The River Scheldt Pilots' Choir® was founded in Vlissingen on April 27th, 1971 by the present honorary chairman Albert Veldkamp.

 Since 1971 the choir had 5 conductors:

-Evert Heijblok, Philip Fey, Han Beekman and as number four, Léon Bours and the present conductor Rob van der Meule.
+Evert Heijblok, Philip Fey, Han Beekman, Léon Bours and the present conductor Rob van der Meule.

 There are many musical talents among the pilots.
 Some of them play the violin, others play the accordion or the guitar.